 When the smoke cleared from the pistol wars of the 1980s, Glock was the clear winner.
 Many police departments were ready to make the swap from revolvers to a modern handgun, and the new plastic gun from Austria was the right gun at the right time.

-By the mid-1990s, most law enforcement agencies had transitioned to a Glock pistol, and traditional gun manufacturers like Smith & Wesson, Beretta and SIG SAUER were trying to catch up.
+By the mid-1990s, most law enforcement agencies had transitioned to a Glock pistol, and traditional gun manufacturers like Smith & Wesson, Beretta, and Sig Sauer were trying to catch up.

 Perhaps hardest hit by the massive switch by law enforcement was Smith & Wesson.
 Smith & Wesson wheel guns rode in the duty holsters of a lot of cops.
 Colt revolvers were also popular, but it seemed Smith held the edge through the mid-80s.
 Since that time, the company has seemingly struggled to find a pistol line that resonated with consumers and law enforcement agencies.

-Efforts like the Sigma and the SW99 collaboration with Walther failed to keep pace with other striker-fired, polymer framed guns.
+Efforts like the Sigma and the SW99 collaboration with Walther failed to keep pace with other striker-fired, polymer-framed guns.
 However, the company finally gained its footing in the market with the M&P series of handguns.

 In 2005, Smith & Wesson’s new M&P line rejuvenated its sales to both the law enforcement and personal defense markets.
-The new line of pistols started with full size duty guns in a variety of calibers and would expand to include compact, competition and subcompact models like the Smith & Wesson Shield.
+The new line of pistols started with full-size duty guns in a variety of calibers and would expand to include compact, competition, and subcompact models like the Smith & Wesson Shield.

-The guns were well built, seemed to be reasonably durable and were marketed extremely well.
+The guns were well built, seemed to be reasonably durable, and were marketed extremely well.
 However, nothing is perfect and the company began work on the next generation of pistols: the M&P M2.0.
 These new pistols were unveiled at the 2017 SHOT Show.

 The New M2.0

 The M2.0 guns are an evolution of the original M&P pistol instead of something completely new.
-Considering the success of the original guns, this makes a lot of sense: enhance a successful product instead of trying to engineer something new.
+Considering the success of the original guns, this makes a lot of sense—enhance a successful product instead of trying to engineer something new.

 Smith & Wesson was kind enough to send me one of the M&P9 M2.0 pistols for review.
-This is a full size 9mm pistol.
+This is a full-size 9mm pistol.
 Since I have a personally owned M&P9, I figured this would make for a good comparison gun.
 As it turns out, I really appreciated having the two guns side by side to compare.

 The single greatest improvement in the M2.0 is the grip texture.
-I liked the original texture just fine, but the M2.0 is vastly superior.

 Smith & Wesson is using an aggressive new texture that really locks the hand to the grip.
 The texture did not seem to be abrasive enough to ruin clothes like the RTF2 texture that Glock tried for a brief period of time.
 It is, however, much rougher than the original M&P pebble-like grip.